mosabbir4210/Azure-Enterprise-Server-Secure-Multi-Service-Stack-with-Zero-Trust-Architecture/README.md

   - All inbound ports blocked by default
   - Port 22 (SSH) restricted to Admin IP only

-# Part 2: Core Stack & Web Hosting
+# Core Stack & Web Hosting
 **We utilized CyberPanel for its native OpenLiteSpeed integration, providing superior performance compared to traditional Apache/Nginx setups**.

 ## 🏗️ Phase 1: Infrastructure & OS Hardening